-I’ve been around long enough to have seen a great many long-distance cycle touring projects come and go.
+I’ve been around long enough to have seen a great many bicycle journey-based projects come and go.
 And – though you’d be forgiven for not noticing – they don’t always end well.

 One highfalutin example from a few years back comes to mind, in which a branded, sponsored and massively hyped-up ride from Cornwall to Cape Town barely cleared Western Europe.